telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 * System.Web.UI.WebControls.BaseDataBoundControl
 * System.Web.UI.WebControls.DataBoundControl
 * Telerik.Web.UI.RadDataBoundControl : IControl, IControlResolver, IFeatureGroup, IPostBackDataHandler, IScriptControl, ISkinnableControl
-* Telerik.Web.UI.RadMultiColumnComboBox : ICallbackEventHandler, IPostBackEventHandler
+* Telerik.Web.UI.RadMultiSelect : INamingContainer

 ## Properties

-###  AllowPaging `Boolean`
+###  Animation `Boolean`

-Gets or sets a value indicating whether the paging in  is enabled
-            The default is false.

-###  AnimationSettings `Animation`

 Configures the opening and closing animations of the suggestion popup.
 Setting the animation option to false will disable the opening and closing animations.
+As a result the suggestion popup will open and close instantly. is not a valid configuration.

+###  AnimationSettings `Boolean`

-As a result the suggestion popup will open and close instantly.
+Configures the opening and closing animations of the suggestion popup.
+Setting the animation option to false will disable the opening and closing animations.
+As a result the suggestion popup will open and close instantly. is not a valid configuration.

+###  AutoBind `Boolean`

+Controls whether to bind the widget to the data source on initialization

+###  AutoClose `Boolean`

+Controls whether to close the widget suggestion list on item selection.

 ###  AutoPostBack `Boolean`